 The procedure is quick and happens without informing the debtor (ex parte).

 This ‘surprise effect’ stops debtors moving, hiding or spending the money.

 Does it apply in all EU countries?

-No. The Regulation does not apply in Denmark and the UK.
+No. The Regulation does not apply in Denmark.
+This means that:

-- creditors based in Denmark or the UK can’t apply for an EAPO
+- creditors based in Denmark can’t apply for an EAPO

-- you can’t get an EAPO on a Danish or UK bank account.
+- you can’t get an EAPO on a Danish bank account.